Philosofiction

 I think I’ve found my favorite leg of the TA: the ride to Ikamatua.
 I can’t speak for what’s coming down the road, of course, but I’ve only got five hundred kilometers to go (only!) so if the TA is going to top Ikamatua, it’ll have to pull out all the stops.

-Because I’m the Worst Bikepacker in New Zealand, this is a three-parter.
+Because I’m the Worst Bikepacker in New Zealand, this is a two-parter.
 Part one starts in Reefton, a quaint, funky little town that played an important role in New Zealand’s nineteenth century gold rush.
 It’s half Deadwood, half Yellow Springs.
 Great food, too.
 For my money the Broadway Bakery is second only to the Wakey Bakey in Wakefield.

 One of the great things about little towns like this is the weird places you can stay.
 I chose The Nurses’ Home, a seventy-year-old dormitory built for all the nurses of Reefton’s (then newly founded) medical center.
 A charming building, loads of character, but the best feature for me was the really hot bath.
 Nothing better for the post-ride legs.